mainmatter/ember-vite-codemod/README.md

 ### Running code replacements on... `ember-cli-build.js`

+#### From a classic Ember app

-Instead of building the app directly with Broccoli, we use `@embroider/compat`, a module that essentially serves as a bridge between classic apps and modern Vite apps.
+Instead of building the app directly with Broccoli, we use `@embroider/compat`, a module that essentially serves as a bridge between classic apps and modern Embroider apps.
 The Broccoli app instance is still there, but it's passed in argument to Embroider.

 Considering an empty 6.2 Ember app, the codemod does the following: